pnlbwh/dMRIharmonization/README.md

 In details:

-* reference data is proprocessed, and registered to reference template space and then to MNI space ([IITmean_FA.nii.gz](http://www.iit.edu/~mri/IITHumanBrainAtlas.html))
+* reference data is proprocessed, and registered to reference template space and then to MNI space ([IITmean_FA.nii.gz](https://www.nitrc.org/frs/download.php/6898/IITmean_FA.nii.gz))
 * unprocessed target data is directly registered to MNI space
 * harmonized target data is registered to target template space and then to MNI space
-* once the data are in MNI space, we calculate mean FA over the [IITmean_FA_skeleton.nii.gz](http://www.iit.edu/~mri/IITHumanBrainAtlas.html)
+* once the data are in MNI space, we calculate mean FA over the [IITmean_FA_skeleton.nii.gz](https://www.nitrc.org/frs/download.php/6898/IITmean_FA_skeleton.nii.gz)

+NOTE: Download the above data and place them in `IITAtlas/` directory.

 The numbers should like like below: